 - Practice getting comfortable with livestreaming by testing it out first on your personal page to your friends.

 - Do a run through of what you are going to say before going live using your inbuilt video camera.
-That way you can check for crazy hair, bad lighting or looking at the screen and not the lens.
+That way you can check for wayward hair, bad lighting or looking at the screen and not the lens.

 - Blokes can get away with stubble and t-shirts.
 Unfortunately, women are still held to a different broadcasting standard.
 You don’t have to be Instagram worthy, but at least brush your hair.